endurantgames/cosmiclegends/src/skills.md

     - Roll [Academic]{.suspense}  to spot plagiarism.

     - **Edge Success:**
-      Someone in your department develops an intense jealousy of you.
+      - Someone in your department develops an intense jealousy of you.
-      Online trolls try to get you fired from your job.
+      - Online trolls will try to get you fired from your job.
-      You spend way too much time on a relatively trivial matter.
+      - You spend way too much time on a relatively trivial matter.
-      It takes much more time than you thought it would.
+      - It takes much more time than you thought it would.
-      Lose 1 Health or 1 Might.
+      - Lose 1 Health or 1 Might.

 Artist
 :   You are skilled at creating works of art; optionally, you can choose
     one or more media in which you primarily work.
-If you do, add 1 die to any roll related to that media.
+If you do, add 1 die to any roll related to those media.

     - Roll [Artist]{.action}   to make a bold splash in the art world.
     - Roll [Artist]{.mystery}  to plant secret messages in a work of art.
     - Roll [Artist]{.suspense} to detect a forgery.

     - **Edge Success:**
-      You're just not satisfied with this piece.
+      - You're just not satisfied with this piece.
-      Someone will start selling knockoffs of your work online.
+      - Someone will start selling knockoffs of your work online.
-      A critic savages your work in a review.
+      - A critic will savage your work in a review.
-      It takes much more time than you thought it would.
+      - It takes much more time than you thought it would.
+      - This could get you "cancelled" online.
-      Lose 1 Health or 1 Might.
+      - Lose 1 Health or 1 Might.

 Criminal
 :   You're skilled at evading the law and getting away with it.
 Optionally, you can